Guanzy2224/Fall2016-proj3-grp11/README.md

 Train Model: Still use GBM

++ Contribution statement
-**Contribution statement**: All team members contributed equally in all stages of this project.
+All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.